houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 1. A language denoting mechanism is a well-defined system for denoting a class of languages.
 2. A language denoting mechanism is regular if it maximally denotes the class of regular languages.
-3. The class of regular languages is the class of all languages recongised by the language denoting mechanism of deterministic finite automata (DFAs).

 3. Regular expressions are a language denoting mechanism.
 4. Due to backreferences, JavaScript regular expressions do not maximally denote the class of regular languages.
 5. JavaScript regular expressions are not a regular language denoting mechanism
 4. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism"

-Therefore, JavaScript regular expressions are not regular.

 ## 1. Cashing out the tension